Sensing, Perceiving, and Knowing in Modernism

 Cezanne’s personal way of seeing

 Cezanne’s letters show that he thought hard about seeing, particularly his remark, “study changes our vision.”
 He also read about perception, lifting the phrase “a personal way of seeing” (“une optique personelle”) from his favourite novel, Manette Salomon.
 Similarly, Cezanne’s use of the word “optique” implies a familiarity with texts about perception by Helmholtz and other scientists with the word in their titles.
 And significantly, his work represents several phenomena these describe, notably Troxler fading and stereofusion.
-Cezanne’s ability to record such effects was also remised on experience, particularly on watching his perceptions unfold as he stared fixedly at things for up to twenty minutes, often while attending to what lay in peripheral vision.
+Cezanne’s ability to record such effects was also premised on experience, particularly on watching his perceptions unfold as he stared fixedly at things for up to twenty minutes, often while attending to what lay in peripheral vision.

 The extraordinary perseveration involved by these viewing habits is indicative of autism.
 Similarly, Cezanne’s “inhuman” treatment of faces implied “schizoidia” for Merleau-Ponty.
 Numerous accounts of his shyness, anxiety, mistrust, and rage also indicate autism, as could Pissarro’s and Tanguy’s opinions that he was “a bit cracked” or “mad.”
 Cezanne also manifested a characteristically autistic hypersensitivity to noise and touch; and he claimed to experience “very strong sensations” of light and colour.